Iran 'shoots down US drone over its territory' | DW | 20.06.2019

 Rising tensions

-The US accused Iran last week of attacking the Japanese and Norwegian flagged tankers near the strategic Strait of Hormuz and released video and pictures purporting to show a Revolutionary Guard boat removing an unexploded limpet mine.
+The US accused Iran last week of attacking Japanese and Norwegian flagged tankers near the strategic Strait of Hormuz.
+Washington released video and pictures purporting to show a Revolutionary Guard boat removing an unexploded limpet mine.

 Iranian officials rejected US claims that Tehran was behind the blasts.

-German Chancellor Angela Merkel said Tuesday there is "strong evidence" Iran was behind the twin tanker attacks.
+German Chancellor Angela Merkel said Tuesday there was "strong evidence" Iran was behind the twin tanker attacks.

 Read more: EU warns against blaming Iran for oil tanker attacks